Cuseum/rails-handbook/Workflows/GIT/Branches.md

 Commits should have a descriptive subject as well as a quick explanation of the reason for the change in the commit body.
 This makes it easier to check changes in the code editor as you do not have to find the pull request and open it on GitHub.
 Read more about writing proper commit messages [here](http://chris.beams.io/posts/git-commit/).

-**Make small commits, following the Single Responsibility Principle in Git.** This makes commits easier to review when making pull requests, and it's easier to notice what's going on when something goes wrong.
+**Follow the Single Resposibility Principle in git commits.** This makes commits easier to review when making pull requests, and it's easier to notice what's going on when something's wrong.

 **Don't use `git add .`** Review what you're adding to your repo — this is the #1 cause of making unwanted changes.